wooksjs/wooksjs/docs/guide/index.md

 # Getting Started

 ::: warning
 Work on Wooks is still in progress.
-It is already suitable for immediate use in HTTP events, but some APIs may still undergo changes.
+It is already suitable for immediate use, but some APIs may still undergo changes.
 :::